Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the GeForce GTX 980M should perform a bit faster than the GeForce GTX 460 2GB in general. (explain)
+Memory BandwidthIn theory, the GeForce GTX 980M should perform a little bit faster than the GeForce GTX 460 2GB in general. (explain)

-Texel RateThe GeForce GTX 980M should be much (approximately 164%) faster with regards to anisotropic filtering than the GeForce GTX 460 2GB. (explain)
+Texel RateThe GeForce GTX 980M should be quite a bit (approximately 164%) more effective at anisotropic filtering than the GeForce GTX 460 2GB. (explain)

-Pixel RateIf running with a high resolution is important to you, then the GeForce GTX 980M is a better choice, by far. (explain)
+Pixel RateIf using a high screen resolution is important to you, then the GeForce GTX 980M is superior to the GeForce GTX 460 2GB, by far. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison